 A Bit About Me…

-Educated by life and by intent, I hold a degree in Economics with a minor in Theology from a small college in Michigan with the uncanny name that offered me the very thing I needed most at the time, “Hope”.
-I searched for my soul for three more years at Princeton Theological Seminary, walking away without the answers I hoped for, but with a master’s degree in theology and counseling and more unanswered questions.
-It took me much longer to understand that what I already knew to be true was all I needed to navigate life.
-Learning to trust myself and the process of learning took much, much longer.
+Educated by life and by intent, I hold a degree in Economics with a minor in Theology from a small college in Michigan with the uncanny name that offered me the very thing I needed most at that time, “Hope”.
+I was fortunate to spend three more years at Princeton Theological Seminary immersed in the thought and teachings of the most astute teachers of what was then main stream Christianity.
+They were trying to shape me into an ordained Presbyterian minister, while I was in search of my soul and a connection to the Divine. walking away without the answers I had hoped to find, but with a master’s degree in theology and counseling and many more lessons to be learned.

 PUTTING WORDS TO INTUITIONS

 I write to put words to the feelings, to unearth truth, and to explore intuitions that live within me.
 I share my words, my discoveries, my thought processes in articles, books and workshops.

 In addition to this blog, my articles can be found on The Huffington Post and iSeniorSolutions.
 My articles “Caring for Mom” was published in several fifty plus publications when it was first written.
 Several of my short stories have been published online.
 I’ve devoted my writing efforts in recent years to this website, my books and conversations with the Aging Abundantly Facebook Community.
 A second website, InspiringQuotesbyWomen showcases the voice of women throughout history.

 ON A PERSONAL NOTE: